Camp Rock: Home media

 The DVD and Blu-ray of the film, titled Camp Rock: Extended Rock Star Edition, was released by Walt Disney Studios Home Entertainment on August 19, 2008.
 It was released in November in other countries, and on December 1 in the United Kingdom, only on DVD.
 Both the DVD and Blu-ray release contains an extended ending with an additional musical number ("Our Time Is Here"), the music videos, sing-along and karaoke functions, a gallery and more bonus features.

 Merchandise

 Merchandise of the film is sold at Target, Claire's, and Limited Too.
 They include clothing (such as pajamas, T-shirts, and underwear), bags (tote bags, backpacks, etc.), bedding collection, toys, and dolls of the characters.
 Play Along Toys, so far, has only released dolls of Mitchie and Shane.
-On May 13, 2008, Disney published Camp Rock: The Junior Novel, by Lucy Ruggles, the novelization of the film.
+A novelization of the film, Camp Rock: The Junior Novel, by Lucy Ruggles, was released by Disney on May 13, 2008.
 Target retail stores sell "special editions" of the novel, hardcover books that include photos.